Employment / Optional Practical Training

 USCIS must receive your complete OPT STEM application no later than 60 days after the STEM OPT I-20 has been issued by ISS AND before the end date of your current post-completion OPT as noted by your EAD.
 Please remember to factor in a few extra days for mailing.

 You can continue working in the U.S. up to 180 days while the STEM OPT Extension application is pending with USCIS, even if your Post-Completion OPT EAD has expired.
+This benefit only allows you to work with the employer on your STEM request I-20.

 ISS advises students not to travel until STEM Extension application is approved and a new EAD card has been received.